 Welcome to the Alzheimer’s Disease Center

-Our goal is to provide information about Alzheimer’s research at UT Southwestern, offer support and tips for people living with Alzheimer’s and their loved ones, and inform the community of our research efforts.
+Our goal is to provide information about Alzheimer’s research at UT Southwestern Medical Center, offer support and tips for people living with Alzheimer’s and their loved ones, and inform the community about our research efforts.

 The Alzheimer’s Disease Center at UT Southwestern is dedicated to finding ways to treat and prevent this devastating illness, which is predicted to rise to 12 million cases by 2030.

 Our researchers depend on the men and women who participate in the many studies that we conduct each year.
-Through this website, we hope to educate people with Alzheimer’s and their loved ones about the research, treatment and support available here.
+Through this website, we hope to educate people with Alzheimer’s and their loved ones about the research, treatment, and support available at UT Southwestern.

-The Center at UT Southwestern is one of 30 such centers funded by the National Institutes of Health’s National Institute on Aging to evaluate patients and to conduct scientific research into the causes of Alzheimer’s disease.
+The Alzheimer’s Disease Center is one of 30 such centers funded by the National Institutes of Health’s National Institute on Aging to evaluate patients and to conduct scientific research into the causes of Alzheimer’s disease.
 It is the only one located in the south-central United States.